 - The core subjects of English, Mathematics and Science to full GCSE level.

-- GCSE short or full course in Religious Studies, Welsh and PE.
+- GCSE full course in Religious Studies or Equality and Diversity, Welsh and compulsory PE.

 - The Welsh Baccalaureate.

 Subjects/courses offered in our option structure.
-These subjects account for fifteen hours of learning per fortnight.
+These subjects account for twelve hours of learning per fortnight.

-At Key Stage 4 mixed ability tutor groups are retained.
+At Key Stage 4 tutor groups remain mixed.
 Setting continues in English, Mathematics and Science.
 The option groups are generally mixed ability.

 Teaching and learning is the core purpose of all schools and Ferndale Community School devotes a considerable amount of its professional development resources on promoting personalised learning, independent learning, key skills and basic skills.
 Pupils are actively encouraged to take responsibility for their own learning.
 Our ICT facilities which include a wireless infrastructure, interactive whiteboards in all classrooms, banks of laptops in teaching areas